theborakompanioni/azure-docs.de-de/articles/sql-database/sql-database-in-memory.md

 GO

--- This is the same Prior query on a table with a Clustered Columnstore index CCI -- The comparison numbers are even more dramatic the larger the table is, this is a 11 million row table only.
-SET STATISTICS IO ON
+-- This is the same Prior query on a table with a clustered columnstore index CCI -- The comparison numbers are even more dramatic the larger the table is (this is an 11 million row table only) SET STATISTICS IO ON
 SET STATISTICS TIME ON
 GO